neurodebian/neurodebian/sandbox/GettingStuffPackaged.rst

 software.

-If you want to facilitate the packaging process: Make sure that you are aware of all licenses covering the source code of your software.
-Make sure to document them properly in the source code.
+If you want to facilitate the packaging process: Make sure that you are aware of all licenses covering the source code and other materials (such as documentation and images) in your software.
+Make sure to document them properly.
 Make sure that the licenses covering the source code are compatible to each other (e.g. you cannot release under the GPL_ if the license of some other part of your code says "must not be used on Thursdays").
 The easiest way to avoid unnecessary complications is to use a `standard license`_ (such as BSD, or GPL) that are known and have been evaluated by legal experts regarding their implications and their compatibility with each other.
+Beware that standard licenses created to cover programs source code are not always appropriate for content (e.g. images and documentation) or data (which might not even be copyrightable in some jurisdictions such as USA).
+You can find some of popular licenses for content and data on `Open Knowledge Definition (OKD)
-Check if your legal terms comply with the `open-source definition`_ or the `Debian free software guidelines`_ (that are the basis of this definition).
+<http://www.opendefinition.org/licenses>`_ website.
+For any license, check if your legal
+terms comply with the `open-source definition`_ or the `Debian free software guidelines`_ (that are the basis of this definition).